zocker-160/ifm/doc/example.rst

     [Your score has just gone up by forty points.]

 OK, we've stashed all the loot we found.
-Now, do we have a way out of here?
-And what is that noise?
+But what's that noise?

 .. code-block:: transcript